 How much does a liquid facelift cost?

-What is a 5-point facelift?
+What is a liquid facelift vs fillers?

 LS alextrivantage RIGHT

-Is a liquid facelift worth it?
+Does a liquid facelift really work?

-A liquid facelift is the ideal cosmetic procedure for patients interested in achieving pan-facial rejuvenation and reversing the signs of aging, without the need for an invasive plastic surgery procedure and lengthy downtime.
-When a patient is concerned with signs of aging such as facial volume loss and the appearance of wrinkles and fine lines, and does not have severe sagging skin, it is always worth having a liquid facelift for a more youthful appearance.
-A liquid facelift is safer and more inexpensive than a traditional facelift, and patients enjoy the fact that the cosmetic results from their treatment are observable quickly and without much downtime involved.
-The best way to determine whether or not a liquid facelift will provide you with your ideal results is to have a consultation with an expert injector and board-certified cosmetic dermatologist, such as Dr. Michele Green in NYC.
+For many patients, a liquid facelift is worth the cost because the alternative, a surgical facelift, has too many drawbacks.
+A liquid facelift is the ideal cosmetic procedure for patients interested in achieving facial rejuvenation and reversing the signs of aging without requiring invasive plastic surgery and lengthy downtime.
+When a patient is concerned about signs of aging, such as facial volume loss and the appearance of wrinkles and fine lines, and does not have severely sagging skin, it is worthwhile to consult an experienced, board-certified dermatologist like Dr. Green to see if a liquid facelift is right for them.
+A liquid facelift is safer and less expensive than a traditional surgical facelift, and patients appreciate that the cosmetic results from their treatment are quickly observable and come with minimal downtime.
+If you are asking yourself, “Is a liquid facelift right for me?” then you should consult a board-certified dermatologist who can determine the best treatment for your facial rejuvenation.

 Related Topics

-Call Us (212) 535-3088
+NYC Office (212) 535-3088